 1. Take a City Tour

 The place to see the Canal is at the Miraflores Visitors Center at the Miraflores Locks.
 Just 20 minutes from downtown Panama City, your visit will be more interesting than you think.
-The center features a museum with interactive exhibits as well as a film on the building of the Canal.
-There's an outside terrace for close-up views of ships transiting through the locks.
+The Center features a museum with interactive exhibits and a short film on the building of the Canal.
+An outside terrace gives you close-up views of ships transiting through the locks.
 Visitor Center admission is $10.
+Most tour operators include the Canal on their Panama City tour.

 3. Casco Viejo, Panama City's Historical Sector—a UNESCO World Heritage Site

-Casco Viejo was featured in the James Bond Quantum of Solace film and an episode of the Bachelor—check out Havana night club where the Bachelor and his prospects danced the night away.
+Casco Viejo was featured in the James Bond Quantum of Solace film.

-Many foreigners are choosing Casco Viejo as a place to live.
-Arthur Frommer of Frommer's Guides, writes that Casco Viejo is on the way to becoming one of most beautifully restored Spanish colonial cities in the New World.
-You can hire a Tour Operator or you can enjoy the area's sights by using one of the walking tours in the Lonely Planet or Frommers Guide.
+You can hire a Tour Operator or you can enjoy the area's sights using one of the walking tours in the PanamainfoGuid app, Lonely Planet or Frommers Guide.

 Panama City's Restaurants are rated by Trip Advisor as one of the Top Ten Best Latin American cities for restaurants.
 As an international crossroads, Panama City restaurants offer a great variety cuisines for every price-range.
 Most restaurants are located in the business district, historic Casco Viejo, or the Amador Causeway.

-Over seven million dollars are gambled each day at Panama City's casinos, making it one of the region's top destinations in this area.
+Over seven million dollars are gambled each day at Panama City's casinos, making it one of the region's top game destination.
 Some of the best casinos are at the Sheraton, The Marriott, and the El Panama Hotel.
 The Veneto Wyndham Grand Hotel comes closest to a Las Vegas style casino and also has $700,000 prize poker tournaments.

 For more Nightlife info see our page: Panama City's Top Nightlife Spots.